33rd Annual Guitar and Ensemble Institute

 - Since NPM cannot offer reimbursement of travel fees, we suggest that you wait until mid-June to book any flight reservations that are nonrefundable

 All GEI interest sections study a common repertoire during the course of the Institute.
-The final repertoire selection will be posted here as soon as it is available!
+Here it is! (pdf)

 In addition to the planned GEI sessions, liturgies, there are often additional activities that are planned.
 Watch here for additional activities as they become available!